-The university has limited Federal Perkins Loan and Federal Work Study funds to assist qualified students who complete their applications by the published deadlines.
+The university has limited Federal Work Study funds to assist qualified students who complete their applications by the published deadlines.
 Depending on federal allocations to Tulane, the university may or may not have these funds available for late applicants.
-However, applications completed after these deadlines can be processed for the higher interest rate loan programs.
+However, applications completed after these deadlines can be processed for federal loan programs.